 - protect our systems and ourselves; and/or operate our systems properly

 How do we safeguard your personal data?

 Major Family Law uses industry standard safeguards to protect the confidentiality or your personal data such as encryption keys and firewalls.

-Your personal information will be held securely in accordance with the General Data Protection Regulations 2018.
+Your personal information will be held securely in accordance with the Data Protection Act 1998.

 Our security systems mean that we may request proof of identity before we are able to disclose information to you.